Dateline: Kyiv, Ukraine

 Yes, I’m aware that they are not talking about the same thing, despite bearing the same name, but you could say the same thing about the word “taxation” in different countries: It may be the same name, but it can mean something entirely different depending on the country in question.

 There are low or zero tax countries and then there are the high tax countries; depending on where you choose to plant your flags, half of your income could be taxable income.

 You could be sending half your income to the government or none at all.

 No, not all taxation is the same – far from it.

-Countries around the world usually implement one of four types of tax systems: zero taxation, residential taxation, citizenship-based taxation, or territorial taxation.
+Countries around the world usually implement one of four types of tax systems when it comes to taxable income: zero taxation, residential taxation, citizenship-based taxation, or territorial taxation.

 Tax Haven or Tax Hazard?

-A majority of people are not aware of the existence of low tax countries and just accept the taxation system imposed on them by their own country, even if they make money online and have their main customers in some other part of the world.
+The majority of people are not aware of the existence of low-tax countries and just accept the taxation system imposed on them by their own country, even if they make money online and have their main customers in some other part of the world.

-Other folks are well aware of the ”hidden gems” out there but argue that higher tax rates are a necessity if you want a certain quality of life.
+Other folks are well aware of the “hidden gems” or tax havens out there but argue that high tax rates are a necessity if you want a certain quality of life.